urql-graphql/urql/docs/basics.md

 ### Rehydrating on the client

-Assuming you now have server-side rendered and have sent down `urql`'s data from that render pass to the client, you should make sure that you rehydrate that data.
+Now you have server-side rendered the page and sent down data collected during the render pass.
+As a next step, you should rehydrate the data on the client-side.

+This is necessary since the same data needs to be available during React's rehydration so that the client-side renders the exact same data and UI state.

 You can either do so when creating `ssrExchange`, by passing it `initialState` as a parameter or calling `restoreData` on it: